 With working life, and life as we know it, being significantly disrupted for many people and businesses, it is understandable that there is a need for financial support and solutions during the uncertainty that Covid-19 is bringing.
 During this uncertain time, The Money Hub can assist clients with a number of mortgage finance solutions including buy-to-let mortgages and bad credit mortgages.

 While households have a lot of bills to manage, the monthly mortgage payment is the most important of the monthly bills.

 Therefore, the mortgage is a priority, which is why one of the first measures announced by the Chancellor was the widespread availability of mortgage payment holidays.
-This was agreed on 17th of March 2020 with the Chancellor and banks agreeing to provide “forbearance” on mortgages.
-In simpler terms, this means banks are willing to offer help and be more tolerant with customers struggling financially.
+This was agreed upon on the 17th of March 2020 with the Chancellor and banks agreeing to provide “forbearance” on mortgages.
+In simpler terms, this means banks are willing to offer help and be more tolerant of customers struggling financially.

 The most prominent piece of assistance comes with the mortgage payment holiday.
 Initially, this is classed as a three-month payment holiday.
 Interest will be charged on the mortgage over the holiday period, which means there will be an increase in future payments.

 However, this increase doesn’t have to be paid immediately when the mortgage payments recommence.
 Instead, the amounts will be added to the overall cost of the mortgage and incorporated into mortgage repayments.